 My name is Birdy (Birgit) O'Sheedy and I'm a clinical psychologist, dog-nerd and life coach.
-I'm currently completing my NDTF (National Dog Trainers Federation) course with a focus on companion animals.
+I've completed my NDTF (National Dog Trainers Federation) course with a focus on companion animals.
 I would view myself as a “Positive First Trainer” when interacting with dogs.
 My strength as a coach is to help you deepen your bond with your dog, and consequently boost your overall well-being and mind space.
 In my workshops and programs I mainly focus on the human at the end of the lead, not so much the dog.
 So I’m not the right fit for you, if you want to teach your dog obedience or manners and you are looking for a “traditional” dog trainer.
 Most of my workshops and programs are seen as an addition to “regular” dog training as I focus on you, the dog owner.
 I show you how you can become more psychologically flexible, teach you confidence, and help you deal with difficult thoughts and emotions during the journey with your dog.
 I'm a big fan of evidence-based methods and have trained in quite a few methods world-wide (e.g. Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Mindfulness, Compassion Focused Therapy, and Schema Therapy).
 I have always been fascinated with behaviour and how to change behaviour to gain more quality of life, despite tricky life circumstances.
 I've also held international workshops and presentations about burnout prevention, and how to be resilient when life is very different to what you have expected it to be.